-3. Attach a hose that is equipped with a nozzle.
+- Attach a hose that is equipped with a nozzle.
 Note: Make sure that the nozzle and the receiver are free from debris before attaching.

-- 4. Drain the oil or add the oil, as needed. - 5.
+Drain the oil or add the oil, as needed. - 4.
+Drain the oil or add the oil, as r - 5.
 Install the dust cover. - 6.
 Verify that the correct amount of oil was added and add or remove oil as necessary.
 A ground-level dipstick is located in the same compartment as the fast-fill port.

 12.7.1.2.
-Engine Air Filter Primary and/or Secondary Element\
+Engine Air Filter Primary and/or Secondary Element